Full Nelson (Peacemaker): Plot

-Chris and Harcourt talk at a diner.
-Harcourt claims she is no longer "special" now that she has been forbidden from returning to A.R.G.U.S., which Chris disputes.
-Chris decides to take Harcourt to a nearby Nelson concert in a boat.
-They dance, culminating in a kiss.
-However, Harcourt leaves immediately, disappointing Chris.
+In a flashback, one month in the past, Chris and Harcourt talk at a diner.
+Harcourt reveals she has been fired from A.R.G.U.S. and is "no longer special", but Chris disagrees.
+Chris decides to take Harcourt to a nearby Nelson concert on a boat; they dance and later kiss, but Harcourt leaves immediately, disappointing Chris.

-One month later, Chris is incarcerated while awaiting his court date and refuses to accept visits from the 11th Street Kids.
-A.R.G.U.S. has seized ownership of the alien device, allowing them to access and lock doors in the Quantum Unfolding Chamber.
-Harcourt and Fleury are sent to inspect a universe in a door, but they are attacked by small creatures that end up killing A.R.G.U.S. agent Kline, forcing them to retreat.
-Economos grows disillusioned with the project, as Flag Sr. is using Lex Luthor's team and informs him about the doors.
-Using Adrian's supply of confiscated drug money, Adebayo bails Chris out, but he simply takes Eagly, clears his house, and leaves town.
-After discovering many dangerous dimensions wherein many agents are killed, A.R.G.U.S. eventually finds a habitable planet they name "Salvation", and Flag Sr. pitches this to the government as a prison for metahumans, feeling that prisons like Arkham and Belle Reve lack the resources.
-This is accepted, but Bordeaux dislikes the idea.
-She secretly meets with Harcourt to reveal the project, and cooperates with the Kids to locate Chris.
-They find his motel and talk to him about his importance in their lives.
-As they leave, Chris asks Harcourt if their night at the boat meant something.
-She finally admits it did, which he happily celebrates in private.
+In the present, Chris is incarcerated while awaiting his court date and refuses to accept visits from the 11th Street Kids.
+Using confiscated drug money, Adebayo bails out Chris, who takes his pet eagle, Eagly, and leaves town.
+A.R.G.U.S. has seized ownership of the alien device, allowing them to access and lock doors in the Quantum Unfolding Chamber, granting them access to the multiverse.
+Harcourt and Fleury are sent to inspect a universe in a door, but they are attacked by small creatures that kills A.R.G.U.S. agent Kline, forcing them to retreat.
+Economos grows disillusioned with the project because A.R.G.U.S. head Rick Flag Sr. is using Lex Luthor's team and tells Lex about the doors.
+After discovering dangerous dimensions wherein many agents are killed, A.R.G.U.S. eventually finds a habitable planet they name "Salvation", and Flag Sr. pitches this to the government as a prison for metahumans, feeling prisons like Arkham and Belle Reve lack the resources.
+This is accepted but Bordeaux dislikes the idea and secretly meets with Harcourt to reveal the project, and cooperates with the Kids to locate Chris.
+They find Chris at a motel and talk to him about his importance in their lives.
+As they leave, Chris asks Harcourt if their night at the boat meant something to her.
+Harcourt says the night did mean something, at which Chris celebrates in private.

-One week later, the 11th Street Kids have started a new agency, Checkmate, alongside Fleury, Bordeaux, and Judomaster.
-Chris and Harcourt are also dating and attend a Foxy Shazam concert together.
-As he returns to his motel, Chris is kidnapped by A.R.G.U.S. operatives and brought before Flag.
-They take him to the door to Salvation, with Flag revealing he faked Chris's signature so he could be used as a test before any metahuman is brought in.
-They shove Chris through the door and close it on him, leaving him trapped in Salvation as monster sounds come from the forest around him.
+One week later, the 11th Street Kids, alongside Fleury, Bordeaux, and Judomaster, have started a new agency called Checkmate.
+Chris and Harcourt are dating and attend a Foxy Shazam concert together.
+As Chris returns to his motel, he is kidnapped by A.R.G.U.S. operatives and brought before Flag.
+They take Chris to the door to Salvation, and Flag reveals he faked Chris's signature so he could be used as a test before any metahuman is brought in.
+They shove Chris through the door and close it on him, trapping him in Salvation.

 Production

-Series creator James Gunn, the writer and director of "Full Nelson", on the set of Superman in Cleveland, Ohio, in 2024.